tapika/swupd/docs/testing.md

 Unit tests written with verifying logging concept are normally 2-6 times smaller.

-Even when we deal with installation - we are typically interested on whether install application created new folder - this kind of check can be done using
+For example - when we deal with installation - we are typically interested on whether install application created new folder - this kind of check can be done using

 `Directory.Exists(packageDir).Should().BeTrue();`.

-With logging - you don't care about whether folder was created or not - you can just list of folders.
-Of course listing everything will pollute log file a lot - that's why it makes sense to perform comparison and log only changes in file system.
+With logging - you don't care about whether folder was created or not - you can just list folders.
+Of course listing everything will pollute log file a lot - that's why it makes sense to perform comparison and log only file system changes.

 ```
 var listBeforeUpdate = GetFileListing(rootDir);